ng-conf/submissions-2015/README.md

 6. If you have multiple proposals, repeat this process for each submission

 Selected submissions will have their pull request merged into master.
 Best of luck!

+If you have any questions about the process or about your ideas, please don't hesitate to contact us at info@ng-conf.org and we will give you all the help we can.